IBT Media: Platform

 IBT Media had run on a proprietary content management system that it has built over several years, though based on examination of the HTML source, it currently runs Drupal.
 The company started to tie-in real-time analytics into the newsroom as early as 2010, and based on those results, optimize follow-up content, positioning, and editorial calendars to serve readers.
 Social feedback is also built into the newsroom.

 The company has also created platforms for content.
 Bizu, a video platform for business professionals hosts content and also offers incremental revenue streams to content providers.
+The platform partners with IDG Communications and France 24 for content, and Digitas and PJA Advertising and others for monetization.